Temple Freda (Bryan, Texas): History

-Relationship with Texas A&M Hillel
+Texas A&M Hillel

 In 1958, Texas A&M Hillel opened up a building in College Station, Texas.
 During this period, some members of Temple Freda in Bryan, Texas left to attend services at the Hillel Foundation building in College Station.
 Presently, Temple Freda's Torah is under the care of Texas A&M Hillel.

-Relationship with Congregation Beth Shalom (Jewish Congregation of Bryan-College Station)
+Congregation Beth Shalom

-In 1968 Congregation Beth Shalom, Bryan TX was formed to serve the Jewish community of the Brazos Valley.
+In 1968 Congregation Beth Shalom in Bryan, also called the Jewish Congregation of Bryan-College Station, was formed to serve the Jewish community of the Brazos Valley.
 It included many former members of Temple Freda.
 Presently Temple Freda's Cemetery is under the care of Congregation Beth Shalom.

-Texas A&M University College of Architecture project
+Architecture project

 Since 1982, Texas A&M University's "Center of Heritage Conservation" has focused on the history of Temple Freda as one of its historical projects.
 The temple structure is built in Greek Revival style and also exhibits Classical Revival style with Beaux-Arts architecture elements.
 Temple Freda is associated with the Jewish cemetery "Temple Freda Cemetery" and is also a part of the National Register of Historic Places of Texas.